-- (a) The loans are from the Corporation's director, Mr. Joel Siang Hui Chin, and bear interest at Nil (2018: 12%) per annum (compounded daily based on a 365-day year).
+- (a) The loans are from the Corporation's director and Chief Executive Officer, Mr Chin, and bear interest at 12% per annum (compounded daily based on a 365-day year) until December 31, 2018.
 On January 1, 2019, these loans were converted to interest free loans and repayable on demand.
-Subsequently to the end of the reporting periods, Mr. Joel Siang Hui Chin confirmed to the Corporation that he will not demand settlement of the loans until the Corporation is in sound financial position to repay to him. - (b) The loan is from IPL, a shareholder of the Corporation, and is interest-free.
+During the quarter ended March 31, 2020, Mr Chin confirmed to the Corporation that he will not demand settlement of the loans until the Corporation is in a position to repay such loans. - (b) The loan is from IPL, the former holding company of Inphosoft Group Pte.
+Ltd., and is interest-free.
 On September 24, 2015, IPL converted its convertible debentures of the Corporation and became a shareholder of the Corporation.
-A director of the Corporation, Mr. Joel Siang Hui Chin, two directors of the Corporation's subsidiaries, Mr. Wang Xianxiang and Mr. Xu Hongwei, each has significant influence over IPL.
-IPL confirmed to the Corporation that it will not demand payment of the loan on or before December 31, 2020. - (c) The loan is from Xinhua Mobile, the immediate parent of the Corporation, and bears interest at 12% (2018: 12%) per annum (compounded daily based on a 365-day year) and due on March 31, 2020.
-Subsequent to the end of the reporting period, Xinhua Mobile agreed to extend the due date of the loan to March 31, 2021.
+The Chief Executive Officer of the Corporation, Mr Chin, 2 directors of the Corporation's subsidiaries, Mr. Wang Xianxiang and Mr. Xu Hongwei, each has significant influence over IPL.
+During the quarter ended March 31, 2020, IPL confirmed to the Corporation that it will not demand settlement of the loan until the Corporation is in a position to repay such loan. - (c) The loan is from Xinhua Mobile, the immediate parent of the Corporation, and bears interest at 12% per annum (compounded daily based on a 365-day year) until December 31, 2019.
+From January 1, 2020, Xinhua Mobile agreed to convert the loan from interest-bearing to an interest-free loan and further extended the due date of the loan to March 31, 2021.

-In addition to the above loans, Mr. Chin, Activate, and IPL have also provided interest-free advances of \$293,552, \$546,574 and \$47,386 to the Corporation, respectively.
+In addition to the above loans, Mr. Chin, Activate, and IPL have also provided interest-free advances of \$297,505, \$714,854 and \$45,978 to the Corporation, respectively.
 The loans and advance are used to finance the operations of the Corporation.